Post

-Separating your code into Modules
+Separating your code with Modules and Namespaces

+Code in Glu can be separated into different files called modules.
 Modules in Glu allow you to organize and reuse code across different files and projects.
 Glu provides flexible import mechanisms that allow you to control how external files and their content are imported.
 This flexibility is essential for managing dependencies, keeping your code clean, and avoiding name conflicts.

-The simplest way to import a module is using the import
+The simplest way to import a module is using the import statement followed by the module’s filename, without the .glu extension.

 1